smithjd/sql-pet/docs/065-connect-to-adventureworks-with-dplyr.md

 library(here)
 ```

-## Verify that Docker is up, running, and clean up if necessary
+## Verify that Docker is up and running, and start the database

 > The `sp_check_that_docker_is_up` function from the `sqlpetr` package checks whether Docker is up and running.
 If it's not, then you need to install, launch or re-install Docker.